-Our second pipeline candidate, KB105, delivers functional human transglutaminase-1, or TGM1, genes using our gene therapy platform to patients with TGM1-deficient autosomal recessive congenital ichthyosis, or ARCI.
+Our second pipeline candidate, KB105, delivers functional human transglutaminase 1 ("TGM1"), genes using our gene therapy platform to patients with TGM1-deficient ARCI.
 ARCI is a life-long, severe monogenic skin disease.
 While a number of genetic mutations have been associated with the development of ARCI, the most common cause of ARCI is an inactivating mutation in the TGM1 gene encoding the enzyme transglutaminase-1, a protein that is essential for the proper formation of the skin barrier.
 Mutations in the TGM1 gene, and the subsequent disruption to the epidermal barrier, leads to pronounced dehydration and trans-epidermal exposure to unwanted toxins and surface microorganisms, greatly increasing the risk of infection and sepsis.
 Transglutaminase-1 deficiency is associated with increased mortality in the neonatal period and has a dramatic impact on quality of life.
 There are currently no treatments targeting molecular correction of this disease.